Baire category theorem: Uses

-BCT1 is used in functional analysis to prove the open mapping theorem, the closed graph theorem and the uniform boundedness principle.
+In functional analysis, BCT1 can be used to prove the open mapping theorem, the closed graph theorem and the uniform boundedness principle.

 BCT1 also shows that every nonempty complete metric space with no isolated point is uncountable.
 (If $X$ is a nonempty countable metric space with no isolated point, then each singleton $\{x\}$ in $X$ is nowhere dense, and $X$ is meagre in itself.)
 In particular, this proves that the set of all real numbers is uncountable.

 BCT1 shows that each of the following is a Baire space: